ddediu/let-the-agents-do-the-talking/appendixA/readme.txt

-./source/bezier/		Cython hard palate code ./source/NativeLib		JNI interface source code for bridging Java and C++ ./source/VTL			Modified VTL C++ code as was used in the dissertation
+./source/bezier/		Cython hard palate code ./source/NativeLib		JNI interface source code for bridging Java and C++ ./source/VTL			Modified VTL C++ code as was used in the dissertation ./Training Vowels - Guide.pdf	The detailed description of the target sounds used for training

 More information is available in Appendix A in the disseration.